 Area benefactor's estate assists UA Audiology01/02/2018

-Charles “Chick” Bittner spent many of his 101 years highly observant of the world around him.
-Growing up around a golf course near his boyhood home, and manicuring them and his own property for many years, he enjoyed few things more than time on the golf course.
-He loved taking in the sights and sounds of nature as he played the game he loved.
+Charles “Chick” Bittner spent many of his 101 years highly observant of the world around him and enjoyed few things more than time on a golf course.
+He loved the manicured courses and taking in the sights and sounds of nature as he played the game he loved.

-It was that desire to enjoy golf, and other pursuits at the highest level, that led to Mr. Bittner’s affiliation with The University of Akron School of Speech-Language Pathology and Audiology.
-There, he received support for his own hearing and saw the important work being done with children and adults, many with economic need.
-His friends say the experience had a moving impact on Bittner, who passed away in July.
+It was that desire to enjoy golf and other pursuits at the highest level that led to Bittner’s affiliation with The University of Akron School of Speech-Language Pathology and Audiology.
+There, he received support for his hearing loss and saw the important work being done with children and adults, many with economic need.
+His friends say the experience had a moving impact on Bittner, who passed away in July 2017.

-The estate of Bittner established The Charles (Chick) and Marie C. Bittner Advanced Hearing Technology and Therapy Endowment Fund in November 2017.
-The fund will support UA’s Audiology and Speech Center which provides a full range of clinical speech, language and hearing services for children and adults in the greater Akron-Canton area and Northeast Ohio.
-The fund will cover advanced hearing technology for recipients in financial need.
+To express his gratitude, Bittner designated that his estate establish The Charles (Chick) and Marie C. Bittner Advanced Hearing Technology and Therapy Endowment Fund.
+Created in November 2017, the fund supports UA’s Audiology and Speech Center, which provides a full range of clinical speech, language, and hearing services for children and adults in the greater Akron-Canton area and Northeast Ohio.
+The fund covers advanced hearing technology for recipients with financial need.

 Charles Bittner and a Ventrac tractor

-Mr. Bittner lived on 4.5-acre farm near Orville, Ohio, where he cared for his own acreage himself, riding his Ventrac mower, winter or summer, whatever the weather.
-Scott Shookman, an area Ventrac operator happened to notice Mr. Bittner riding one day and was struck by the odd durability of both man and machine.
-Shookman stopped and struck up a conversation which grew into a fast friendship.
+Scott Shookman, an area Ventrac operator, happened to notice Bittner riding one day and was struck by the odd durability of both man and machine.
+Shookman stopped and struck up a conversation that grew into a fast friendship.

-Their relationship led to factory tour of the Orville plant for Bittner and a near starring role in one of the company’s promotional YouTube videos.
-It was a relationship Bittner cherished.
+Their relationship led to a factory tour of Ventrac's Orville, Ohio, plant for Bittner, and he had a near-starring role in one of the company’s promotional YouTube videos.
+His bond with Shookman, as well as his connection to UA, were relationships that Bittner cherished.